 After 10 years with Interland, the formation of the Shimon Ben Joseph Foundation began due to the passing of the single entity owner, Jim Joseph.

-Blake continued to work side by side with both Interland and established the infrastructure that has now become the Jim Joseph Foundation.
+DB continued to work side by side with both Interland and established the infrastructure that has now become the Jim Joseph Foundation.
 He continues to keep up with current technologies, both in research and implementation responsible for every aspect of technology needs as the Director of IT.

 His focus is now wholly directed toward the Jim Joseph Foundation as Interland closed its operations.